michal-kopczynski/FlatBuffersParser/README.md

 # FlatBuffersParser
-FlatBuffers Parser is socket based tool for parsing binary FlatBuffers data to JSON format.
+FlatBuffers Parser is a tool for parsing binary FlatBuffers data to JSON format.

 Usage
 -----